 Prior to their appointment, prospective Directors will receive a letter describing the role.
-They will receive a detailed briefing on the ethos and values of the Saint John of God Hospitaller Order as part of a structured induction to the Board of Directors which will also include specific training in performing the functions of a Company Director under the Companies Act 2014 and as a Trustee under the Charities Act 2009.
+As part of a structured induction to the Board of Directors, they will receive a detailed briefing on the ethos and values of the Saint John of God Hospitaller Order and specific training in performing the functions of a Company Director under the Companies Act 2014 and as a Trustee under the Charities Act 2009.

 The roles are unpaid voluntary positions although reasonable expenses are paid.

 Board members are expected to attend six board meetings per year, and to occasionally participate in the life of the organisation between board meetings.